dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 \include{results/6-stash-applies.out}

-No `LOAD`, no `SET advice`, no rewritten query.
-The plan changed because the stash matched the query id.
+The only thing set is `pg_stash_advice.stash_name` — no `pg_plan_advice.advice` string, no rewritten query. (`LOAD` appears here only because this session is fresh; in production the module sits in `shared_preload_libraries` once and every session already has it.)
+The plan changed because the stash matched the query id, not because anything about this query mentioned advice at all.

 {{< image src="fig-advice-lifecycle.svg" title="The plan advice workflow: find the query in pg_stat_statements, read its plan back with EXPLAIN (PLAN_ADVICE), keep only the lines that matter, and stash it by query id.
 The dashed return path is the step people forget." >}}